A Brief Peek at the Past

 The Van Wert County Court House is located at 121 East Main Street.
 For further information contact the Van Wert County Commissioners at 419-238-6159.

-Marsh Foundation Homestead The Marsh Foundation provides humane, effective behavioral health care to children, adolescents and their families in a variety of settings and modalities.
-From its beautiful campus situated on the outskirts of Van Wert at 1228 Lincoln Highway, the Marsh Foundation has three residence halls, allowing specialized treatment programs for children and adolescents based upon age and needs, and a school for students in grades 2 – 12.
+Marsh Foundation Homestead The Marsh Foundation is committed to meeting the needs of the youth it serves.
+Youth referreds to The Marsh Foundation receive intensive treatment services to address a variety of behvorial and emotion needs..
+From its beautiful campus situated on the outskirts of Van Wert at 1228 Lincoln Highway, the Marsh Foundation has four group homes, allowing specialized treatment programs for children and adolescents based upon age and needs, and a school for students in grades 2 – 12.

 The Marsh Foundation was a gift from early Van Wert industrialist, George H. Marsh, who in his last will and testament said, “I depart this life in the hope that the Foundation shall become an instrument of enduring and ever increasing benefit to mankind.”
 The home of the Marsh family, containing original furnishings from the late 19th century, is open for tours as is the campus itself.
 For more information contact the Marsh Foundation at 419-238-1695 or visit their web site at www.marshfoundation.org.

 Delphos Postal Museum Experience through sight and sound, the development of transportation from the days of horse drawn wagons to sorting mail on trains and buses.
 Learn about the evolution of letters, envelopes, manuscript postmarks, and special cancellation of rare stamps.
 Explore the role of the U.S. Postal Service in WWII.
 Would you believe there are rules for mailing students' dirty laundry or regulations for the care of cats to keep mice out of the post office?
 Most items are property of the US Postal Service.
 Many displays are on long term loan from the Smithsonian Institution of Washington, DC.